Financial-Times/dotcom-reliability-kit/docs/design.md

 ### Release management

 We opted for [Conventional Commits](https://www.conventionalcommits.org/) as this allows us to programatically determine package version numbers and automate a lot of the release tasks related to managing a monorepo.
 As none of the team at the time were in the habit of writing commits this way, we adopted [commitlint](https://commitlint.js.org/) in order to enforce the rules.
 There is more information on [how to commit](./contributing.md#committing) in the contributing guide.

+## Issues

+We opted to use [GitHub issues](https://github.com/Financial-Times/dotcom-reliability-kit/issues) and a [project board](https://github.com/orgs/Financial-Times/projects/111) to track work that needs to be done on Reliability Kit.
+This is for several reasons:

+  1. The project board can easily be public to match the repo.
+This allows people who aren't members of the Financial-Times GitHub org to contribute.
+The issues and progress tracking also lives alongside the code

+  2. By using GitHub we don't have to manage access separately – all our engineers have access by default and anyone with a GitHub account can comment without needing to take up a license seat

+  3. We can more easily manage issue and PR templates to suit our needs, as well as being able to add custom fields and views on our data